 1 to continue to admit academia to participate in the work of the Union, pursuant to the provisions of this resolution, without the need for any amendment to Articles 2 and 3 of the ITU Constitution and Article 19 of the ITU Convention or any other provision of the Convention;

-2 to set the level of the financial contribution for participation in the Union at one-sixteenth of the value of a contributory unit for Sector Members in the case of organizations from developed countries, and one-thirty second of the value of the contributory unit for Sector Members in the case of organizations from developing countries2 for defraying Union expenses, and to apply this level of financial contribution to academia that are already participating in the Union as well as those which join in the future;
+2 to set the level of the financial contribution for participation in the Union at one-sixteenth of the value of a contributory unit for Sector Members in the case of organizations from developed countries, and one-thirty second of the value of the contributory unit for Sector Members in the case of organizations from developing countries2 for defraying Union expenses, and to apply this level of financial contribution to academia that are already participating in the Union as well as those which join in the future.
+One year membership free of charge, may be considered for some particular cases of Academia from developing countries and could be renewed if the concerned Academia member was very active during that year of membership;

 3 that payment of the level of financial contribution specified in resolves 2 entitles academia to participate in the work of all three Sectors;

+4 to implement more significant discounts on ITU publications, reports, databases and reduce the costsof access to ITU publications and reports for Academia members, especially from developing countries;

-4 that academia also be invited to participate in other global and regional conferences, workshops and activities of the Union, with the exception of plenipotentiary conferences, world radiocommunication conferences, world conferences on international telecommunications and the ITU Council, in conformity with the rules of procedure of the respective Sectors, and taking into account the outcome of the review pursuant to Resolution 187 (Busan, 2014);
+5 that academia also be invited to participate in other global and regional conferences, workshops and activities of the Union, with the exception of plenipotentiary conferences, world radiocommunication conferences, world conferences on international telecommunications and the ITU Council, in conformity with the rules of procedure of the respective Sectors, and taking into account the outcome of the review pursuant to Resolution 187 (Rev. Dubai, 2018);

-5 that academia should not have a role in decision-making, including the adoption of resolutions or recommendations regardless of the approval procedure;
+6 that academia should not have a role in decision-making, including the adoption of resolutions or recommendations regardless of the approval procedure;